Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Global Functions & Variables.md

 Returns the elements from the given table each separated.
 The range is determined from the `min` and `max` parameters.

 - `list` - The table to be unpacked.
-- `min` - An optional parameter, The minimum index value to select the range; Defualt value: `1`.
+- `min` - An optional parameter, The minimum index value to select the range; Default value: `1`.
 - `max` - An optional parameter, The maximum index value to select the range.

 Example: